emrekrci/PlateRecognitionTR/README.md

 6- we are using ocr framework to recognize plate numbers and letters.

 This project is open to improve.
-You can pull this project and develop for your goal.\n\n
+You can pull this project and develop for your goal.

-This project is for my representation.
+This project is for my presentation.
 The occurency rate is not good.
-If program does not find your plate, it is normal for sometimes.\n\n
+If program does not find your every plate, it is normal.

-To ask anything about this sample you can send mail me: kkirci.emre@gmail.com
+To ask anything about this sample you can send me mail via kkirci.emre@gmail.com